 What role has the Lord called you to serve in?
 Have you been faithful in whatever measure He has asked you to give?

 Jesus didn’t have to concern Himself with raising funds, finding food to eat on a continual basis or paying for traveling expenses.
-Jesus had those around Him who supported His work, doing the very important small aspects of ministry that are essential to every work of God.
+Jesus had those around Him who supported His work, doing the small aspects of ministry that are essential to every work of God.

 The reward for these silent faithful will be as great as those in prominence.